MarineLvrz/AERA/README.md

 # "input_omegaA" branch

 Adapt the AERA code in order to read aragonite saturation state (omegaA) as input files instead of GSAT.
-Hello, this is a test to test if I am indeed able to synchronise my project on Oceandata with the GitLab repository.
+Hello, this is a test to see if I am indeed able to synchronise my project on Oceandata with the GitLab repository.
+It seems to work.
+Let's see the other way around now :)

 # Adaptive Emission Reduction Approach (AERA)